luo-yuanfu/is-despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

 ## 5. Using Importance Sampling

 There are three new features in IS-DESPOT API.
 The first one is the `ImportanceSamplingStep` function in which importance sampling for transition is implemented.
 The second one is the `ImportanceWeight` function in which importance sampling for initial belief is implemented.
 The third one the `Feature` function which helps for learning importance distribution.
+We illustrate them one by one in the following.

+### 5.1.
+Importance Sampling for Transition

+`ImportanceSamplingStep` function implements the deterministic simulative model but with importance sampling.
+In the original determinisitc simulative model (`Step` function), the next state is sampled according to the original transition function `p`.
+In the `ImportanceSamplingStep` function, one can sample the next state `s` by his/her designed importance function `q`, but the weight of the sampled state `s` should be multiplied by `p(s)/q(s)`.

+### 5.2.
+Importance Sampling for Initial Belief

+### 5.3 Learning the Importance Distribution

 ## 6. References